MTASZTAKI/ApertusVR/README.md

 engine capabilities and run these configuration instances on different machines and connect them together via internet.

-ApertusVR creates multiuser scenes which means that all of the particpant shares the same things at the same time.
+ApertusVR creates multiuser scenes which means that all of the participant shares the same things at the same time.

 ApertusVR has set-in-stone interfaces, language bindings and disjunct libraries therefore